bbawj/note-vault/Notes/File Systems.md

 - Overhead in keeping index blocks
 - Internal fragmentation as the last block that the index is pointing to may not be fully utilised
 ![](https://i.imgur.com/1sYk7IS.png)
+> [!
+The delete operation]
+> Deleting a data block stored with indexed allocation requires an update to the indexed pointers.
+> *e.g. Delete data block 5 in a file with 10 data blocks*:
+> 1 read for the index block, 4 writes to update pointers
 #### inode
 An inode is an index block.
 For each file and directory there is an inode.
 The inode contains file attributes, 12 pointers to direct blocks (data blocks) and 3 pointers point to indirect blocks (index blocks) with 3 levels of indirection.
 ![](https://i.imgur.com/0t64Mny.png)